chessturo/SpotifyInsights/design.md

 ### Track.java

-Stores the information of a Spotify track.
+Stores the information of a Spotify track

 This object handles the parsing of a track's information from the API and stores it into coder-friendly terms (takes the json and keeps items such as titles and artists as Strings or List<String>s).